ankit7540/IntensityCalbr/PythonModule/determine_C0_C1_correction/README.md

 ## Requirements

-Python 3.6 or higher, numpy, scipy and Matplotlib
+Python 3.6 or higher with numpy, scipy and matplotlib modules.

 ## Function